mrtzh/PrivateMultiplicativeWeights.jl/README.md

 # PrivateMultiplicativeWeights.jl

-A simple and practical algorithm for differentially private data release.
+This package implements `MWEM`, a simple and practical algorithm for differentially private data release.

 MIT Licensed.
 See `LICENSE.md`.